nextcord/nextcord/docs/cogs.rst

 Cogs
 ====

-There comes a point in your bot's development when you want to organize a collection of commands, listeners, and some state into one class.
+There comes a point in your bot's development when you want to organize a collection of commands and some state into one class.
 Cogs allow you to do just that.

 The gist:

 - Each cog is a Python class that subclasses :class:`nextcord.Cog`.
 - Every command is marked with the :func:`.slash_command`, :func:`.user_command`, or :func:`.message_command` decorators.
-- Every listener is marked with the :meth:`nextcord.Cog.listener` decorator.
 - Cogs are then registered with the :meth:`.Client.add_cog` call.
 - Cogs are subsequently removed with the :meth:`.Client.remove_cog` call.